-The fuel-system components of your Mercury engine(s) have been tested to perform with the maximum level of ethanol-blended gasoline (10% ethanol) currently allowed by the EPA in the United States.
+The fuel-system components of the engine has been tested to perform with the maximum level of ethanol-blended gasoline (10% ethanol) currently allowed by the EPA in the United States.

 Special precautions should be considered with the use of fuel containing ethanol in your system.
 Fuels with ethanol can attack some fuel-system components, such as tanks and lines, if they are not made from acceptable ethanol-compatible materials.
 This can lead to operational problems or safety issues such as clogged filters, leaks or engine damage.